You want smart political talk without the meltdowns?

 That looked great.

-Um then back to work.
+And then back to work.

 He'll be back to work Monday night.

-It's gonna be nonstop all week.
+It's going to be nonstop all week.

-Uh Democrats are going nuts, absolutely insane.
+Democrats are going nuts, absolutely insane.

 This is suicidal.

-Uh, doge cuts government waste, fraud, and bloat.
+Doge cuts government, waste, fraud, and bloat.

-Every candidate, every president, Republican, Democrat said, I will cut waste, fraud, and bloat.
+Every candidate, every president, Republican, Democrat, said, I will cut waste, fraud, and bloat.

 It was a big thing in the campaign.